m0rgi0n999/dnd-monsters-db/README.md

 cd dnd-monsters-db

-3. Install the dependencies:

-npm install

-4. Start the PHP server:
+3. Start the PHP server:

 php -S localhost:8000 -t public

-5. Access the application in your browser:
+4. Access the application in your browser:

 http://localhost:8000